Pungyeon/clean-go-article/README.md

 It is still clear that we are declaring a variable, and the logic associated with the returned channel is simple, unlike in the first example.
 This makes it easier to traverse the code and understand the role of each variable.

 Of course, this doesn't actually prevent us from mutating our `sender` variable.
 There is nothing that we can do about this, as there is no way of declaring a `const struct` or `static` variables in Go.
-This means that we'll have to restrain ourselves from mutating this variable at a later point in the code.
+This means that we'll have to restrain ourselves from modifying this variable at a later point in the code.

 > NOTE: The keyword `const` does exist but is limited in use to primitive types only.

 One way of getting around this can at least limit the mutability of a variable to the package level.
-It involves creating a structure with the variable as a private property.
+The trick involves creating a structure with the variable as a private property.
 This private property is thenceforth only accessible through other methods provided by this wrapping structure.
 Expanding on our channel example, this would look something like the following:

 ```go
 type Sender struct {